-When in doubt about what to make for dessert-make a crisp!
-You can use any combination of fruit that you want and spice it as you wish as well.
+When in doubt about what to make for dessert, make an Apple Crisp!
+You can use any combination of fruit that you want and spice it as you wish.
 You can add flour to bind it or leave out the flour and have it juicier.
-Add oats or chopped nuts to make the topping crunchier or just make a simple brown sugar streusal.
-Make a large Crisp and serve it at the table or make individuals and have one for each guest.
+Add oats or chopped nuts to make the topping crunchier or just make a simple brown sugar streusel.
+Make a large Apple Crisp and serve it at the table or make individuals and have one for each guest.
 This is a dessert that can be made with all fruit all through the year.
 In Fall and Winter, you can start with a base of apples and add frozen berries or any stone fruit if you wish.
 In Spring and Summer, you can use all fresh peaches, plums and berries.
-A Crisp is definitely a dessert for all seasons!
+A crisp is definitely a dessert for all seasons!

 Prep tome: 20 minutes

 - 1 cup blueberries optional

 - 1 Large Lemon

 - 1/2 Teaspoon Cinnamon

 - 6 Cup Baking Dish 8-12 ramekins depending on their size